Back to top

 Numerator including inclusion/exclusion

-- Saw doctor same day
+- Had an appointment the same day

-- Saw doctor next day
+- Had an appointment the next day

 - 2 to 19 (enter number of days)